Power of the purse: Other uses

-In the US House or Senate, the chairperson of a legislative committee may refuse to give funding to a senator or other delegate or representative, or deny his or her appropriations bill or amendment a vote, because he or she refused to support a bill which the chairperson wanted (a tit-for-tat retaliation).
+In the U.S. House or Senate, the chair of a legislative committee may refuse to give funding to a senator or other delegate or representative, or deny their appropriations bill or amendment a vote, because they refused to support a bill which the chair wanted (a tit-for-tat retaliation).
 While typically applied to "pork barrel" spending for special interests, it may also block funding for genuine needs of a constituency or the general public.

 The administration or student government at a college or university may revoke some or even all funding for a student newspaper or student radio station, because it has printed or aired an editorial or a news article or segment critical of it.
 This is also an example of censorship.